 Tattoo parlors must comply with health and safety regulations, including verifying the age and identity of their clients.
 The following are some reasons tattoos require identification:

-• Liability Protection: By verifying the identity of customers, tattoo parlors protect themselves from liability in case anything goes wrong during the tattooing process.
+- Liability Protection: By verifying the identity of customers, tattoo parlors protect themselves from liability in case anything goes wrong during the tattooing process.
 For example, if a minor were to get a tattoo without parental consent and later experience complications or adverse reactions, the tattoo parlor could be held responsible if they failed to verify the client's age.

-• Reputation Management: Tattoo parlors use positive word-of-mouth and online reviews to attract new clients.
+- Reputation Management: Tattoo parlors use positive word-of-mouth and online reviews to attract new clients.
 By verifying the identity of their clients and complying with health and safety regulations, they can build a reputation for professionalism and quality work.

-• Safety Precautions: Identification helps to protect both the client and the tattoo artist.
+- Safety Precautions: Identification helps to protect both the client and the tattoo artist.
 It allows both parties to verify they are who they are, reducing the risk of fraudulent activity.
 Tattoo artists must have a record of their clients' identification in case of any legal issues arising from their services.

-• Medical Concerns: Proper identification also helps disclose any medical conditions affecting the procedure.
+- Medical Concerns: Proper identification also helps disclose any medical conditions affecting the procedure.
 A tattoo artist must know a client's medical history to decide on placement, techniques, and ink selection.
 Some medical conditions, such as hemophilia, may affect the healing process, so the artist may recommend against tattooing certain body areas.

 Age/ID Requirements For Tattoos

 Regulations have ensured that underage persons do not get tattoos without proper consent.
 Age restrictions are critical in ensuring that tattoos are accepted responsibly and safely.
-There are a few requirements for tattoos.
+There are a few guidelines and requirements for tattoos.

 Minimum Age Limits for Tattoos in Different States